emontzkajnl/plugins/advanced-ads-pro/readme.txt

 == Changelog ==

-= 2.26.1 (March 13, 2024) =

-- Improvement: update German, German (Austria), German (Switzerland) and German (formal) translations
-- Improvement: show Ad Health notice when ads are disabled for selected post type

-= 2.26.0 (January 31, 2024) =
+= 2.27.0 (September 4, 2024) =

-- Improvement: update German and German (formal) translations
+- Improvement: update third-party libraries to prevent deprecation messages in PHP 8.3
-- Improvement: display required modules for adblocker fallback item
-- Improvement: display required modules for Lazy Loading
+- Improvement: add support for Youzify groups
-- Improvement: allow use of existing MaxMind database files via filters
-- Fix: allow "parent page" and "post meta" display conditions to work with AJAX Cache Busting
-- Fix: allow Gravity Forms shortcode to work with AJAX Cache Busting
-- Fix: avoid storing browser width when `ADVANCED_ADS_RESPONSIVE_DISABLE_BROWSER_WIDTH` is defined
+- Fix: resolve a PHP error when `$_SERVER['HTTP_HOST']` is not set

-Build: 2024-05-db2eb022
+Build: 2024-10-ae22cfae